 Nonantum Road construction (rehabilitation by sliplining and cleaning and lining) was completed in March 1997 and the rehabilitation of the western portion of WASM 4 was completed in March 2001, including meter upgrades.
 In order to remove the western portion of WASM 4 from service to allow it to be rehabilitated, MWRA provided alternative supplies for Watertown Meter 103 and Newton Meters 104 and 105.
 Meter 103 was upgraded and local water main improvements were built along Galen Street in Watertown.
 These efforts allow the other Watertown meters to temporarily supply the area normally served by Meter 103.
-These improvements were constructed as non-participating bid items (i.e., funded by MWRA) under a contract administered by the Massachusetts Highway Department.
+These improvements were constructed as nonparticipating bid items (i.e., funded by MWRA) under a contract administered by the Massachusetts Highway Department.
 Alternative sources for the Newton northern pressure district, normally supplied by Meters 104 and 105, have been constructed.
-Two pressure reducing valves, one at Chestnut Street and one at Walnut Street, were installed to allow the southern pressure district that is supplied by the Commonwealth Avenue Pumping Station to temporarily serve the northern pressure district.
+Two pressure reducing valves, one at Chestnut Street and one at Walnut Street, were installed to allow the southern pressure district.
 The rehabilitation of the eastern portion of WASM 4 included fixing a portion of the South Charles River Valley Sewer Sections 163 (D) and 164 (E), a 100+ year old brick sewer that is located directly below the water main.
 The rehabilitation of WASM 4 is complete.